nspassov/ExampleCurrencyExchange/README.md

 # Currency Exchange

 This is a small app for doing currency exchange.
 After selecting the source and destination currencies, the app automatically performs currency exchange based on the amount entered in the input field.
-Some currency pairs have a lot of volatility, so the result is automatically updated every 10 seconds.
+Some currency pairs are quite volatile, so the result is automatically updated every 10 seconds.

 Exchange can be done in two ways: by entering the source amount, or by entering the desired amount.
 The web service doing the exchange supports both modes.
 Modes can be switched using the button.